Explore UCD

 Students as Partners in Teaching and Learning

-The initiative, facilitated by UCD Teaching & Learning in partnership with UCD Students' Union (UCDSU), seeks to move beyond capturing the “student voice” and student representation towards achieving meaningful student engagement.
-It focuses on developing a two-way dialogue between staff and students in relation to T&L activities complementing other existing student engagement practices across the University.
-Student Partners in Teaching and Learning (Student Partners) work collaboratively with members of the UCD Teaching & Learning team on a range of activities, enabling them to bring their perspectives and lived learning experiences to support work activities led by the unit.
-In the academic year 2024/25 we have five Student Partners
+The initiative, facilitated by UCD Teaching & Learning in partnership with UCD Students' Union, seeks to move beyond capturing the “student voice” and student representation towards achieving meaningful student engagement.
+It focuses on developing a two-way dialogue between staff and students in relation to teaching and learning activities complementing other student engagement practices across the University.
+Student Partners in Teaching and Learning work collaboratively with members of the UCD Teaching & Learning team on a range of activities, enabling them to bring their perspectives and lived learning experiences to support work activities led by the unit.

 Aims